telerik/ajax-docs/api/server/Telerik.Web.UI/RadAjaxLoadingPanel.md

                 webform.
 If this property is set to false, the Loading panel will appear on the place of the updated control(s).By default this property is set to false.

+###  Modal `Boolean`

+Gets or sets the value, indicating whether the loading panel will be displayed over the entire visible area of the page.

 ###  InitialDelayTime `Int32`

 Gets or sets a value specifying the delay in milliseconds, after which the